 What is the Theory Behind the DASH Diet?

-Unlike many other diets which encourage the dieter to keep track of nutrition and calorie counts, this diet focuses primarily on moderation without excessive deliberation or calorie-counting.
+Unlike many other diets that encourage the dieter to keep track of nutrition and calorie counts, this diet focuses primarily on moderation without excessive deliberation or calorie-counting.

-Eat Foods That Are Good For You and Your Heart – Foods such as lean meat, whole grains, vegetables, fruits and low-fat dairy are encouraged.
+Eat Foods That Are Good For You and Your Heart – Foods such as lean meat, whole grains, vegetables, fruits, and low-fat dairy are encouraged.
 It's important to note here that this is not a vegetarian diet.

-Limit Salt Intake — Salt intake is strongly correlated with hypertension.
+Limit Salt Intake -- Salt intake is strongly correlated with hypertension.
 Salt exacerbates existing high blood pressure, and may also contribute to the formation of such issues when used in excess.

 You don’t have to track each one, though.
-Just ensure that the foods highlighted above are eaten in abundance (veggies, whole grains, fruits, low-fat dairy and lean protein), while shunning those that we’ve unfortunately grown to love (calorie- and fat-laden sweets and red meat).
+Just ensure that the foods highlighted above are eaten in abundance (veggies, whole grains, fruits, low-fat dairy, and lean protein) while shunning those that we’ve unfortunately grown to love (calorie- and fat-laden sweets and red meat).
 Top it all off by cutting back on salt, and voilà!

 The DASH Diet is an extensively researched diet plan, and there are two primary guides designed to show you how it's done.
 Both are produced by the National Heart, Lung, and Blood Institute.
 One is short and to the point, and the other is more elaborate and gets into the science and specifics of the diet.